 JOHN MUELLER : Hi.

 MALE SPEAKER : I was talking about the results for the people.
-If we bring different results of other booking engines, and they are more with more information or more quality information for the user-- not inside our machine.
-Only talking
+If we bring different results of other booking engines, and they are more with more information or more quality information for the user– not inside our machine.
+Only talking for the users.